-During the past year or so, I have done several interviews with bloggers, audiences at book festivals, and others about books, publishing and writing in general.
+During the past year, I have done several interviews with bloggers, audiences at book festivals, and others about books, publishing, and writing in general.
 For the next few days, I am posting those interviews as a three-part series.
 I hope you find these posts interesting and, most of all, helpful.

 Do you have any advice for aspiring authors?

-Don’t let anybody discourage you from pursuing this work if it is truly what you want to do.
-Don’t be discouraged by rejection.
+Don’t let anybody discourage you from pursuing this work if it is genuinely what you want to do.
+Don’t be intimidated by rejection.
 You must believe in yourself, your ideas, and your stories.
 If you don’t, who will?
 Certainly not that dense editor or literary agent who couldn’t see your potential or grasp your book’s storyline.

 Is being a writer a curse or a gift?

 It is a beautiful gift if you allow the process to come to you and don’t force it.
 However, don’t let anybody tell you it is not damned hard work.
 It is.
 The joy of writing for me is telling a good story.
 I don’t care about imparting a “message.”
 Nor do I care about creating any hidden “meanings” that some literature professor will hold forth about in a writing class when I am no longer around to rebut him/her.
 I just want to tell a good story.
 That, to me, is the ultimate goal of writing.

 The curse is that writing can take over your life, isolate you from family and friends, and turn you into a kind of sophistic recluse if you are not careful.
 Writers need to take breaks from working.
 If they don’t, I believe they run the risk of becoming stale, self-absorbed, and misanthropic.